Welcoming our En Plein Air Artists

 We cannot wait to welcome our artists to this year’s event, and where better to start three days of tutored painting, than the magnificent, Lutyens designed formal gardens, that were commissioned in 1906, by Colonel William Hutchinson Poe.

 An abundance of subject matter awaits; from the sunken garden, with an elliptical pool and fountain, the Loggia, and rising terraces of colourful flowerbeds, to the Pergola, abloom with colour, and the vantage point to exquisite views of the lakes and woodlands below!

-Our returning artists will be know what to expect, having already being wowed by the gardens, but for those who are joining us this year for the first time, we want to give you a sneak preview of what awaits on August 20th!
+Our returning artists will be know what to expect, having already being wowed by the gardens in 2019, but for those who are joining us in 2021 for the first time, we want to give you a sneak preview of what awaits on August 19th!

 Ticket Prices: €30 per day or €80 for all three days!

 The formal garden is an orphan of the once great Heywood House, which was demolished after a devastating fire in January 1950, but thankfully it has not only survived, but flourished in the time since.

 The eighteenth-century romantic landscape of the Heywood Estate, consists of gardens, lakes, woodland and architectural features.
 It was transferred to State ownership in November 1993 from the Salesian Fathers who had taken care of it since 1941.

 The formal Gardens form the centre-piece of the property and were designed by the famous architect, Sir Edwin Lutyens (1869-1944) and landscaped by Gertrude Jekyll (1843-1932).